jlan84/heavy-equipment-auction-case-study/README.md

 <br/>
 ### Deliverables

-At the end of the day your group will be expected to present for 5 minutes on your findings.
+At the end of the day your group will be expected to present for 5-10 minutes on your findings.
 Present results from your README.md.

 Cover the following in your presentation.

    1. Talk about what you planned to accomplish
-   2. How you organized yourselves as a team
+   2. How you organized yourselves as a team (including your git workflow)
    3. Description of the problem and the data
-   4. What you accomplished (choice of model, performance metric, validation)
+   4. What you accomplished (how you chose model, performance metric, validation)
+   5. Performance on unseen data
    5. Anything new you learned along the way